Tymphe: Geography

 The mountain is surrounded by various massifs that also form part of the northern Pindus mountain range.
 Northeast of Tymphe lies the highest mountain of Pindus, Smolikas.
 The mountain of Trapezitsa lies to the north, Lyngos to the east and Mitsikeli to the south.
 The Aoos river flows to the north of Mt Tymphe while its tributary Voidomatis has its sources in the mountain.
-Vikos Gorge is formed by the latter on the southwestern side of the mountain.
+Vikos Gorge is formed by the Voidomatis on the southwestern side of the mountain.
 The length of the mountain is approximately 20 to 25 km with a direction from east to west and its width is approximately 15 km from north to south.
 The southern and southeastern slopes of the mountain are comparatively smooth.
 The north side, however, forms cliffs reaching 400 m, whereas the western side is equally steep since the mountain is fragmented by Vikos Gorge.